dekkr/pagefetcher/README.md

 A simple micro service that fetches the content of a web page.

-This initial version is no more than a proxy; later editions will feature a page cache and tidying the content.
+This initial version is no more than a proxy; later editions will feature a page cache.

 url